 - Execution and iteration: It prepares the ads for platforms like Meta or TikTok and, crucially, learns from the performance data to inform the next batch.

 For operations leaders, this distinction is vital.
-You are no longer purchasing software seats for productivity; you are deploying infrastructure that performs labor.
+You are no longer purchasing software seats for productivity; you are deploying infrastructure that performs labor — the same model behind AI marketing content automation that scales output without scaling headcount.
 This requires a shift in mindset from "how do I use this tool?" to "how do I manage this workforce?"
 For a closer look at how this team structure evolves, see our guide on building an AI marketing team architecture.

 The video arbitrage opportunity